antoniovmonge/gdelt/README.md

 The class-based Python script run as follows:
 - Checks if there is a new release of the Events dataset
-- If there is a new dataset available, download the CSV file and save it in a `temp` directory *
+- If there is a new dataset available, download the CSV file and save it in a `csvfiles` directory *
-- Stores up to 2 csv files in the `temp` folder and deletes the older ones
+- Stores up to 2 csv files in the `csvfiles` folder and deletes the older ones
 - Open the csv file as a new dataframe using `pandas` and drops the duplicates
 - Saves the dataframe as a parquet file into the `parquetfiles` directory *
 - As long as it is executing, the program runs every 15 min **(In test phase is executing every 4 secs)**